somecallmejosh/joshua-briley-site/site/content/post/a-life-of-gratitude.md

 date: 2019-03-09T12:15:27.640Z
 category: Gratitude
 description: >-
-  Gratitude doesn't change my environment, it allows me to be feel good about it.
+  Gratitude isn't some magical force that changes my environment.
+It's a magical force that allows me to be feel good about it.
 imageLink: aDYBhg-4htc
 imageAttribute: 'https://unsplash.com/@alesme'
 ---